zk4/baiduFuse/README.md

     ```

 ## todo
-- [ ] improvment: when close local application, too slow.
 - [ ] improvment: reduce local disk size,( evict, download in memory)
 - [x] feature: support write to cloud ( on `write` branch)
-  - [ ] improvment: when uploading, file flicks in finder on mac
+  - [x] improvment: when uploading, file flicks in finder on mac : you can think flick as uploading :)
   - [ ] bug: upload file not update cache
   - [x] bug: upload file not openable in current session
     - [ ] why open the file so fast after uploading an file?
-  - [ ] bug: mutli files upload results a lot of dotted copy file on mac
+  - [x] bug: mutli files upload results a lot of dotted copy file on mac: this is becaouse of finder create that file
   - [x] improvment: mac uploading icon not rotating
   - [x] improvment: upload file in other thread:  no need
 - [ ] bug: display true disk meta data